 Memorials cannot be erected without a permit and an 'Authority to place and maintain a memorial' form must be completed.
 If a memorial is placed on the grave space without a permit this could be removed.
 Memorials are governed by strict regulations, which are available from the Cemetery Office.
 Memorials cannot be erected without a permit.

-- The maximum allowed for the gardening of graves or kerbsets is 7' by 3'
+The mounding of a grave is allowed to a height of 300mm, and the maximum allowed for the gardening of graves or kerb sets is 7' by 3'

 Non-purchased graves (known as a public/pauper grave)

-The ownership of the exclusive right of burial in non purchased graves remains with Bury Council and it is possible that more than one interment may take place in the grave.
+The ownership of the exclusive right of burial in non-purchased graves remains with Bury Council and it is possible that more than one interment may take place in the grave.
 Memorials are not permitted on non-purchased graves.

 Types of graves available

-Timber, brick or concrete vaults
+Timber or concrete vaults